 Project Management and Business Plan: Project management of NRSP-3 is described in the National Atmospheric Deposition Program Governance Handbook (https://nadp.slh.wisc.edu/pubs/brochures/).
-This handbook defines the roles and responsibilities of the members of the Executive Committee, the Program Office, and all committees, and their respective areas of responsibility, etc. Each role is briefly summarized in the following sections.
+This handbook defines the roles and responsibilities of the Executive Committee, the Program Office, and all committees and subcommittee.
+Each role is briefly summarized in the following sections.

 The NADP Program Office (PO), located at the Wisconsin State Laboratory of Hygiene (WSLH) at the UW-Madison, is responsible for promoting long-term NADP operations that comply with the operational procedures and quality-assurance standards set by the Executive Committee (EC), with guidance from its subcommittees.
 The PO manages day-to-day network operations.
 The PO responsibilities include:

-Securing site support, chemical analytical, and data validation services for NADP measurement programs
+Securing site support, chemical analytical, and data validation services for NADP measurement programs.

-Ensuring measurement programs produce consistent quality-assured data
+Ensuring measurement programs produce consistent quality-assured data.

-Managing the NADP databases and website
+Managing the NADP databases and website.

-Publishing annual map summaries, data reports and other miscellaneous documents
+Publishing annual map summaries, data reports and other miscellaneous documents.

-Providing support for committee and subcommittee meetings
+Providing support for committee and subcommittee meetings.

-Coordinating any special studies
+Coordinating any special studies.

 The NADP Coordinator is the PO Director and works in parallel with the principal investigator of the cooperative agreements between NADP sponsors and the UW-Madison.
 At least three times per year, the Coordinator reports to the EC on the status and progress of PO and NADP activities.